 A deferral or exemption of real estate tax may be available to qualifying low income citizens 65 years of age or older or to those who are totally disabled.
 The application should be filed by October 1 and renewed annually.
-Please contact the Commissioner of the Revenue’s Office for additional information.
+Please refer to the Commissioner of the Revenue's Tax Relief Page for additional information.

 Change in Address or Tax Billing Status

 If there has been a change in your address or any other information regarding your tax billing status, please contact the Commissioner of the Revenue’s Office at (757) 365-6219.

 If You Do Not Receive a Real Estate Tax Bill

 Anyone who owns property, excluding those with exemptions or deferrals, should receive a tax bill approximately four weeks prior to the due dates of June 5 and December 5.

 Under Virginia law, failure to receive a tax bill will not relieve the penalty and interest charges that must be applied to all past due bills.
 If you do not receive a bill, you should contact the Treasurer’s Office at firstname.lastname@example.org or (757) 365-6228 before the due date.

 If you maintain an escrow account with a mortgage company, your mortgage company remits payment for your taxes.
 However, if you do pay into escrow, you will still receive a copy of the tax bill for your records.
 SUPPLEMENTAL BILLS are not billed to your mortgage company.
 If you receive a supplemental bill for your real estate tax and you would like your mortgage company to pay the supplemental amount, please forward your (supplemental) bills to your mortgage company as soon as you receive them.
 You should also ask your mortgage company to notify the Treasurer’s Office for future billings.
 It is the mortgage company’s responsibility to request a tax bill for payment of your taxes and the homeowner’s responsibility to ensure that the taxes are paid on time.